-Considering the growth strategies, 13.8% of entrepreneurs want to maintain their current position in the market, however, the overwhelming majority intend to grow by adopting strategies such as the development of new products and placing them in the markets where they already operate (64.6 %) or conquer new markets with current products (38.5%) (see figure 13).
+Considering the growth strategies, 13.8% of entrepreneurs want to maintain their current position in the market.
+However, the overwhelming majority intends to grow by adopting strategies such as the development of new products and placing them in the markets where it already operates (64.6%) or conquering new markets with current products (38.5%) (see figure 13).

-Figure 13 - Growth strategies that you want to adopt
+Figure 13: Growth strategies

-Flexibility is seen by 80% of entrepreneurs, as an important feature to boost the company's growth, since they intend to develop new products and enter new markets with current products.
-Once again, to finance this growth, most entrepreneurs intend to use equity (see figure 14).
+Flexibility is seen by 80% of entrepreneurs, as an important feature to boost the company's growth since they intend to develop new products and enter new markets with current products.
+Again, to finance this growth, most entrepreneurs intend to use equity (see figure 14).

-Figure 14 - Ways to boost and finance growth
+Figure 14: Ways to drive and finance growth